LeneJiang011/course_projects/Java/README.md

 There are also some softwares like StarUML which can also be used to develop UML modeling, but I think the user interface as well as the buttons are too poorly-designed, which makes me considering that lines of codes are more beautiful than the diagrams.:(</br>

 ---
-##Peer Programming</br>
-I did the projects during my Software Design course, and in the last lesson I was lucky to work with my classmate Yuuko-san (I'm sorry, but I really don't know the pronunciation of her family name).</br>
-During peer programming, we firstly tried to make some improvements to her codes.
-It really surprised me that the way she programmed differed greatly from me. </br>
-Yuuko-san also couldn't understand why I coded my program in such a strange way.
-And we spent a lot of time figuring out why there were so many differences.</br>
-It was not good for our progress, I have to say, and I was always thinking it was my fault since I was the only Chinese in that course.
-And I couldn't get rid of my previous programming habits which I formed in China.</br>
-Anyway, it's a good experience for me and I just want to share with anyone who spare his/her precious time to read up here.

----
 Thanks for reading.
 Hope you can have fun.